ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/bak-usa.md

 <br>
 <br>

-## In 2016, I got a job writing for this hot new startup in the city of Buffalo.
+## In 2016, I got a job writing for this new startup in the city of Buffalo.

 The company was pretty new.
 It was so new that I was asked to help brand the business from the ground up.

-That meant creating a brand voice from scratch, developing a style guide, and writing nearly every word of the corporate website.
+**That meant creating a brand voice from scratch, developing a style guide, and writing nearly every word of the corporate website.**

 But none of that was possible without our phenomenal marketing team.
-The harder we worked, the bigger we got and the more we could do.
+The harder we worked, the bigger we got, and the more we could do.

 With so many talented people on the team, we were able to produce a lot.
 Like, a lot:

 * 1 Corporate Catalog
 * 2 Websites
 * 3 Landing Pages
-* 10+ Billboards
+* 12 Billboard Ads
 * 25+ Digital Ads
 * 50+ Print Pieces
 * 127 Videos
 * 200+ Blogs

 I'm probably forgetting a bunch of stuff, too, but you get the idea.
 And I'm so proud to have helped work on all if it.
-With that, here's a few of my writing samples.
-Thanks for checking 'em out.
+With that, here's a small sample of the work I've done at Bak USA.
+Thanks for checking it out!

 ### Videos